Fired Navy leader highly critical of Trump in SEAL case

 Spencer was fired Sunday by Defense Secretary Mark Esper for working a private deal with the White House to ensure that Gallagher be allowed to retire without losing his SEAL status.

-In his Post article, Spence acknowledged his mistake, but also asserted that Trump’s actions were detrimental to the military.
+In his Post article, Spencer acknowledged his mistake, but also asserted that Trump’s actions were detrimental to the military.

 Spencer said Trump had involved himself in the Gallagher case “almost from the start,” by telephoning Spencer even before the SEAL’s court martial started to ask that Gallagher be moved out of confinement at a Navy brig.
 Spencer said he resisted Trump because the presiding judge had decided that confinement was important.
 Nonetheless, Trump ordered Spencer to transfer Gallagher from the brig to the equivalent of an enlisted barracks.